rocketeers/docs/II-Concepts/Strategies.md

 Rocketeer comes with a handful of available implementations for each strategy but sometimes you use a particular tool or procedure that isn't built-in.
 It's really easy to add your own strategies, there's only two steps really.
 Say you want to test your application with Grunt instead of PHPunit, in the case of a Node application per example.

-First you'll create a class for your strategy extending `Rocketeer\Abstracts\AbstractStrategy`:
+First you'll create a class for your strategy extending `Rocketeer\Abstracts\AbstractStrategy`.
+If Rocketeer is loaded as a Composer dependency of your project, the class can be anywhere as long as it's autoloaded, otherwise you need to create it under `.rocketeer/strategies`:

 ```php
 <?php